-This is the second part to the introduction of the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.
+This is the second part of the introduction to the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.

 Sankir in Eastern Christian Painting of the Ninth through the Thirteenth Centuries

-Usually, the process of constructing painted faces in Eastern Christian painting of the 9th through the 13th centuries is reduced to the following steps:
+Usually, the process of constructing painted faces in Eastern Christian paintings of the 9th through the 13th centuries is reduced to the following steps:

 Step 1: Draw the cartoon and grafi (18) on the ground (19).

 Step 2: Paint an overall tone of flesh color (20) throughout all areas of the face and body parts over the cartoon on the ground.
-This tone is sufficiently bright (21), and therefore reduces the need for prolonged modeling with a highlighting tone, which forms the widest areas of the face.
+This tone is sufficiently bright (21), reducing the need for prolonged modeling with a highlighting tone, which forms the widest areas of the face.
 (22)

 Step 4: Paint the outline of the cartoon — eyes, eyebrows, shaded side of the nose, face, hair, etc. — in black mixed with a small amount of whiting and cinnabar (veneda, i.e., a brownish color — see chapter six of the first book, "The Art of the Painter," in On Divers Arts by Theophilus).

-Step 6 (last step): Take almost pure whiting and add a small amount of the dominate color or a small amount of cinnabar, orpiment and dark-blue (lazurite, azurite or black) and complete the modeling and the whites of the eyes.
+Step 6 (last step): Take almost pure whiting and add a small amount of the dominant color or a small amount of cinnabar, orpiment, and dark-blue (lazurite, azurite, or black) and complete the modeling and the whites of the eyes.

-This process was at first more complex between the 6th and 8th centuries among the different schools, and then was later simplified.
-The 11th century wall painting from the western apse of the Church of the Dormition of the Mother of God at Ateni Sion (Fig. 1) serves as an example of this simplified painting process:
+This process was at first more complex between the 6th and 8th centuries among the different schools and was later simplified.
+The 11th-century wall painting from the western apse of the Church of the Dormition of the Mother of God at Ateni Sion (Fig. 1) serves as an example of this simplified painting process: